 Resources from Industry Leaders

-While the National Centers for Disease Control and Prevention (CDC) should be referred to for the latest pertinent COVID-19 updates, industry leaders like the Institute of Real Estate Management (IREM), the Manufactured Housing Institute (MHI), the National Apartment Association (NAA), and the National Association of Residential Property Managers (NARPM) have compiled robust sets of tools and resources specific to the property management sector to assist you in getting through this time of uncertainty.
+While the National Centers for Disease Control and Prevention (CDC) should be referred to for the latest pertinent COVID-19 updates, industry leaders like the Institute of Real Estate Management (IREM), the Manufactured Housing Institute (MHI), and the National Apartment Association (NAA) have compiled robust sets of tools and resources specific to the property management sector to assist you in getting through this time of uncertainty.

 Guidance for New Remote Workers